 Practice Administration Considerations

-Credentialing: One benefit of being a rehabilitation agency, rather than a group practice, is that you only have to enroll once.
+Credentialing: One benefit of being a rehabilitation agency, rather than a group practice, is that you only have to enroll once, making the path to growth potentially quicker.
 In other words, every therapist working for you does not have to be separately enrolled.
 However, Medicare-managed care payers, state Medicaid programs, and other commercial payers may still require each therapist to be credentialed.

 Staffing: Services delivered by therapist assistants require general supervision.6 This is often seen as one of the primary benefits to setting up a rehab agency since in a group practice, therapist assistants require direct, onsite supervision.
 However, when delivering services in a rehab agency clinic, there must always be two people in the clinic.6